kyleoneill/pat/homelab_backend/design/hl-2-messaging.md

     - Check if it has an active connection with users 2 and 3
     - Sends the message to each user with an active connection
 ```

+### Atomic ID
+Channels will store a numeric ID referencing the number of messages sent on that channel.
+Every time a message creation
+request is received, the following will occur:
+- Channel the message is being sent to is checked for its current "message count ID"
+- The "message count ID" is incremented and then stored on the message as its numeric ID
+- The channel is updated to store this new incremented ID

+This ID will allow messages to be stored/sorted in a chronologic order (even if two messages are sent in the same
+second) and will make it easier to request/receive a span of messages.
+As an example, if a client wants the 25 most
+recent messages, and the channel's numeric ID is at 50, then the user can send a packet requesting message 50
+and the server can grab all messages with IDs in the range of 25 (exclusive) to 50 (inclusive).

 ## Frontend
 A messaging section must be added to the application.
 This section will allow a user to search for other users who they